byu-cs324/byu-cs324/12-lab-proxy-iomultiplex/README.md

 See
 [Automated Testing](../10-lab-proxy-threadpool#automated-testing),
-but use "epoll" in place of "threadpool" whenever the driver is used.
+but use "select" in place of "threadpool" whenever the driver is used.

 # Debugging Hints